 Anyone who is familiar with Montessori knows that there are many cards in the Language area.
 Between the phonetic and phonogram language lessons (Pink Blue Green Series or Step 1 2 3) and the entire Grammar section, it's hard to know how to store everything, and it's easy to lose track of all the cards.
 The question is, how to store Montessori Language cards?

-We've shown how to Store our Pink, Blue, Green Language Series (or Step 1, Step 2, Step 3 Phonics).
+We've shown how to Store our Pink Blue Green Language Series (or Step 1 Step 2 Step 3 Language Series).
 But what about all the extra lessons that don't fit in to those towers?
 Or all the cards that can't just be put into small baskets or bins?
 Shelf space is usually pretty tight in most well-equipped Montessori environments.

 A simple solution is to make pouches to hold the various cards.
 They can be sized and color-coded to suit your materials.
 And, they're inexpensive to make.